Expansive homeomorphisms on complexity quasi-metric spaces: Introduction: where dynamics meets computation

 At first glance these two fields appear to have little in common.
 Dynamical systems theory asks: given a map $\psi\colon X\to X$, how do the orbits $\{x,\psi(x),\psi^2(x),\ldots\}$ behave as the number of iterations grows?
 Do nearby orbits stay close, or do they diverge?
 If they diverge, how quickly?
 Complexity theory, on the other hand, asks: given a computational problem, how do the resources required to solve it---time, memory, communication---grow with the input size~$n$?

-The key observation that connects these two worlds is that \emph{complexity comparisons are inherently asymmetric}.
-Saying ``algorithm~$A$ is at most as fast as algorithm~$B$'' is not the same as saying ``algorithm~$B$ is at most as slow as algorithm~$A$.''
-More precisely, if $f(n)\le g(n)$ for all~$n$ (so that $f$~is at least as fast as~$g$), the ``cost'' of moving from $f$ to~$g$ in the complexity landscape is zero---we are moving to a slower algorithm, which is easy to simulate---but the cost of moving from $g$ to~$f$ is positive, because improving an algorithm's running time requires genuine insight.
+What links the two worlds is that complexity comparisons are asymmetric.
+Saying ``algorithm~$A$ is at most as fast as algorithm~$B$'' does not say the same thing as ``algorithm~$B$ is at most as slow as algorithm~$A$.''
+If $f(n)\le g(n)$ for all~$n$ (so that $f$ is at least as fast as~$g$), the ``cost'' of moving from $f$ to~$g$ is zero---going to a slower algorithm is easy to simulate---but the cost of moving from $g$ to~$f$ is positive, because shaving time off a running algorithm takes real insight.

-This asymmetry is captured perfectly by the mathematical notion of a \emph{quasi-metric}: a distance function $q$ where $q(x,y)$ need not equal $q(y,x)$.
-Schellekens~\cite{schellekens1995} introduced the \emph{complexity quasi-metric} $d_\C$ on the space of functions $f\colon\N\to(0,\infty)$ and showed that its topological properties encode fundamental features of computational complexity.
+This asymmetry is what a \emph{quasi-metric} captures: a distance function $q$ where $q(x,y)$ need not equal $q(y,x)$.
+Schellekens~\cite{schellekens1995} introduced the \emph{complexity quasi-metric} $d_\C$ on the space of functions $f\colon\N\to[1,\infty)$ and showed that its topological properties encode fundamental features of computational complexity.
 Romaguera and Schellekens~\cite{romaguera1999} subsequently developed the quasi-metric structure of complexity spaces in depth.

 On the dynamical side, \emph{expansive homeomorphisms}---maps under which every pair of distinct points is eventually separated by more than some fixed threshold~$\delta$---are a central object of study, going back to Utz~\cite{utz1950} and developed extensively by Bowen~\cite{bowen1975} and Reddy~\cite{reddy1983}.
 Recently, Olela Otafudu, Matladi, and Zweni~\cite{olela2024} extended the theory of expansive homeomorphisms to quasi-metric spaces, opening the door to applications in asymmetric settings.